A11YChi/ias-poster-aae/README.md

 _Special thanks to Dennis Deacon for the feedback_

-**License:** Distribution as is and Private Use are permitted; otherwise contact the repo owner(s) for modifications and commercial use.
+**License:** Distribution as-is and Private Use are permitted; otherwise contact the repo owner(s) for modifications and commercial use.

 Tools behind this poster
 -----